idptools/dodo/docs/algorithm.md

 In priority order:

 1. Perfecting the alpha-carbon approach — this, and it is where the effort has gone.
-2. Backbone building (N, C, O) for rebuilt regions. **Shipped in 2.0 behind `--backbone`, opt-in** — see {doc}`guide`.
+2. Backbone building (N, C, O) for rebuilt regions. **Shipped and on by default** — see {doc}`guide`.
 Held out against all-atom simulation: N 0.16 Å, C 0.22 Å, O 0.63 Å, with every bond length inside a region exact.
-What keeps it opt-in is the seams: an exact peptide bond onto an untouched folded domain is geometrically unsatisfiable from a rebuilt alpha carbon, so those bonds are left long and reported.
+Its one irreducible limit is the seams: an exact peptide bond onto an untouched folded domain is geometrically unsatisfiable from a rebuilt alpha carbon, so that bond is drawn as close as possible, left long, and reported. `--no-backbone` returns alpha-carbon-only output.
 3. Full all-atom reconstruction.
 4. STARLING-generated ensembles as the default engine.